Sowing My Wild Oats (Emma’s Story)

 - Apply evenly to face and massage well.

 - Remove with a warm, damp cloth.

-Weekly exfoliating masques add value to your skin care regimen: when you are getting all of your basic needs met and then give one added “boost” the body responds by functioning better!
+Weekly exfoliating masks add value to your skin care regimen.
+When you are getting all of your basic needs met and then give one added “boost” the body responds by functioning better!

 Our Sow Your Wild Oats Cleansing grains, when made into a weekly exfoliating mask, have the added benefit of further breaking down the cell walls of each individual herb.
 This increases the power of the “action” of the herbs as well as provides a more intense exfoliation due to the naturally present salicylic acid in organic and wildcrafted herbs.

 When to Mask: Once per week is sufficient and too much may be irritating.
 If the skin is not sensitized, 2 times per week is appropriate if there are drastic changes that need to made—and then once per week.